apache/nuttx/boards/renesas/rx65n/rx65n-rsk2mb/README.txt

 Flashing NuttX
 ===============
-Alternativly, NuttX binary can be flashed using Renesas flash programmer tool without using e2 studio/Cygwin
+Alternatively, NuttX binary can be flashed using Renesas flash programmer tool without using e2 studio/Cygwin

 Below are the steps mentioned to flash NuttX binary using Renesas flash programmer tool(RFP).